TheOdinProject/curriculum/intermediate_html_css/grid/advanced_grid_properties.md

 ### auto-fit and auto-fill

 These two values are actually a part of the `repeat()` function specification, but they were saved for the end of the lesson because their usefulness is not apparent until after you understand the `minmax()` function.
 Here's the use case: You want to give your grid a number of columns that is flexible based on the size of the grid.
 For example, if our grid is only `200px` wide, we may only want one column.
 If it's `400px` wide, we may want two, and so on.
-Solving this problem with media queries would be a *lot* of typing.
 Thankfully, `auto-fit` and `auto-fill` are here to save the day!

 According to the [W3 specification on auto-fill and auto-fit](https://www.w3.org/TR/css-grid-1/#auto-repeat), both of these functions will return "the largest possible positive integer" without the grid items overflowing their container.
 Here is an example: